mofarrell/p2pvc/README.md

      ./p2pvc [ip address] -v -A 1337 -V 1338

-`-b` flag displays incoming bandwidth in the top-right of the video display
+`-b` flag displays incoming bandwidth in the top-right of the video display.

      ./p2pvc [ip address] -v -b

+`-e` to print stderr (which is by default routed to /dev/null).

+     ./p2pvc [ip address] -e

 # Known problems and resolutions